 |Minor in Junior Secondary Science (JSS)||15|

 |Final Year Project (Honours Project / Capstone Project)||6|

 This programme aims to prepare qualified, competent, professional secondary science teachers capable of teaching senior and junior secondary science subjects as well as satisfying the educational needs of learners with different abilities within a community that values multiple aspects of intelligence.
-The programme will offer major in Chemistry in the 2023/24 academic year.
+The programme will offer major in Biology in the 2024/25 academic year.

 Students enrolling in this Five-year BEd(Science), in addition to a 3-cp Major Interdisciplinary Course and 3-cp Cross-Faculty Core Course, are required to take 33 cps of Foundation and Major Courses.

 The foundation course which includes a foundation science and STEM methods course is designed to create the necessary room for students to acquire broad knowledge bases in the science discipline.

 There are 10 Major courses covering the subject knowledge of Biology as required for effective teaching of the Hong Kong senior secondary Biology curriculum, as well as the related parts of the Combined Science and Integrated Science curricula.
 Courses in this programme are unique because pedagogical content knowledge is inherent in these courses.